-- 1. Disconnect power from the product. - 2.
-Press and hold the control button while reconnecting power.
-See . - 3.
-Keep the control button pressed for 15-30 seconds until the status LED indicator flashes amber. - 4.
+- Press and hold the control button and the restart button at the same time. - 2.
+Release the restart button but continue to hold down the control button for 15-30 seconds until the status LED indicator flashes amber. - 3.
 Release the control button.
 The process is complete when the status LED indicator turns green.
-If no DHCP server is available on the network, the device IP address will default to one of the following: - Devices with AXIS OS 12.0 and later: Obtained from the link-local address subnet (169.254.0.0/ 16) - Devices with AXIS OS 11.11 and earlier: 192.168.0.90/24 - 5.
-Use the installation and management software tools to assign an IP address, set the password, and access the device. - The installation and management software tools are available from the support pages on axis.com/support.
+If no DHCP server is available on the network, the device IP address will default to one of the following: - Devices with AXIS OS 12.0 and later: Obtained from the link-local address subnet (169.254.0.0/ 16) - Devices with AXIS OS 11.11 and earlier: 192.168.0.90/24 - 4.
+Use the installation and management software tools to assign an IP address, set the password and access the video stream.